BMaxV/panda_input_recorder/README.md

 This project was submitted to "mechanically challenged" https://mechanicallychallenged.org/

-The written explanation for how things work is overe here: Mechanically_Challenged.md
+The written explanation for how things work is [over here](Mechanically_Challenged.md).

+There is a playable demo [on itch.io](https://bmaxv.itch.io/mechanically-challenged-time-rewind)

 ## important-ish timey whimye wibbly wobbly nonsense